Professor of Sociology

 - Jake Rosenfeld Featured in The New York Times on Organizing for Working Conditions during COVID-19 (4/5/2020)

-Jake Rosenfeld (Phd, Princeton University) is Associate Professor of Sociology at Washington University-St. Louis, and Faculty Affiliate of the Sociology Department at the University of Washington, where he taught from 2007-2015.
+Jake Rosenfeld (Phd, Princeton University) is Professor of Sociology at Washington University-St. Louis, and Faculty Affiliate of the Sociology Department at the University of Washington, where he taught from 2007-2015.
 His research and teaching focuses on the political and economic determinants of inequality in the advanced democracies.
 He is primarily interested in who gets paid what and why – and how this varies across time and place.
 In his work Rosenfeld examines major developments that have disrupted past practices of wage-setting, especially labor union decline and the resulting changes in the ways firms allocate wages.